xeb/mr_salami_sandwich/README.md

 This is a story generation codebase that takes an input prompt and creates audio dialogs as an MP3 file of the characters from the story.

+## Examples
+I generated a few "bedtime" stories for my kids using this codebase.
+You can listen to [samples of generated stories](https://gal.xeb.ai/wav/).

 ## Notes
 This is all a big hack right now... nothing to see yet.
 This repository uses OpenAI and AWS services right now.
 Maybe one day I'll use EleutherAI's GPT-J and Coqui's TTS so it all runs locally; however, OpenAI and AWS run pretty quickly.
 Feel free to submit a PR if folks want to add that support (as an option in `settings.toml`).